moisestech/deep-learning-js/Part-2-Intro-TF-JS/3_adding-non-linearity/3-2-non-linearity-output-models-classification/3-2-4-binary-cross-entropy-loss.md

 ## **Vocabulary**

-- **entropy** - Entropy is a measure of disorder or uncertainty and the goal of machine learning models and Data Scientists in general is to reduce uncertainty. ...
-This is called Information Gain.
-The greater the reduction in this uncertainty, the more information is gained about Y from X. Entropy, as it relates to machine learning, is a measure of the randomness in the information being processed.
-The higher the entropy, the harder it is to draw any conclusions from that information.
+- **entropy** - Entropy is a measure of disorder or uncertainty and the goal of machine learning models and Data Scientists in general is to reduce uncertainty.
+  - This is called Information Gain.
+  - The greater the reduction in this uncertainty, the more information is gained about Y from X.
+  - Entropy, as it relates to machine learning, is a measure of the randomness in the information being processed.
+  - The higher the entropy, the harder it is to draw any conclusions from that information.
-- **`binaryCrossentropy`** -
+- [**`binaryCrossentropy`**](https://js.tensorflow.org/api/latest/#metrics.binaryCrossentropy) - Binary cross-entropy metric function.
+  - Parameters:
+    - yTrue (tf.Tensor) Binary Tensor of truth.
+    - yPred (tf.Tensor) Binary Tensor of prediction, probabilities for the 1 case.
+    - Returns: tf.Tensor
 - **thresholding function** -
 - **step function** -
 - **limitations** -